 - S.M.
 Wu Manufacturing Research Center (Wu-MRC)

-To find out about more Michigan Engineering research centers and labs, use the website links above, review an additional list on the Associate Dean for Research (ADR) website or contact the ADR office.
+To find out about more Michigan Engineering research centers and labs, use the website links above or contact the Associate Dean for Research office.

 Many of our research centers receive significant support from governmental agencies and corporate partners.